-Tri tip roast might be hard to find in your neck of the woods.
+If you've enjoyed it grilled or roasted, you'll love smoked tri tip.
+But it might be hard to find in your neck of the woods.
 In most of the country, it's cut into sirloin tip steaks.

 The tri tip roast is a triangular shaped single muscle taken from the bottom sirloin.
-The meat is lean, and versatile.
+The meat is lean, tasty and versatile.
 It can be grilled over direct high heat, rotisserie grilled, slow cooked with indirect heat, oven roasted or smoked.

 Tri tip has been the regional specialty of Santa Maria, California for the last 50 years.
-The cut is often labelled as a Santa Maria steak, in addition to being called tri tip and triangle roast.
+The cut is often labeled as a Santa Maria steak, in addition to being called tri tip and triangle roast.

 For smoking, it's best to choose one that still has a decent layer of fat still remaining.
 Often the tri tip is trimmed of almost all fat, and for smoking is less than desirable.

-This recipe is for a pair of 2 to 3 pound tri tip roasts.
+This recipe is for a pair of 2, to 3 pound tri tip roasts.

 TRI TIP RUB INGREDIENTS

 Let the roasts sit salted for a few minutes, then season with the tri tip rub.
 Go ahead and pack all of it on.

 Traditionally, tri tips are cooked over a fire of red oak, so if you can get red oak, use it for the smoke.
 Or burn it if you have a wood fired smoker.

 If you can't find red oak, or any oak for that matter, use a little mesquite.
 Or whatever you got...it'll still taste good!

-and let it rest for at least 20 minutes before slicing across the grain and serving to your more than grateful family.
-A bit of bbq sauce is good with this, and sliced thin, makes great sandwiches.Return to Top: Smoked Tri Tip
+Remove the smoked tri tip and let it rest for at least 20 minutes before slicing across the grain and serving to your more than grateful family.
+A bit of bbq sauce is good with this, and sliced thin, makes great sandwiches.